adlnet/xAPI-Spec/xAPI.md

 * An LRS SHOULD reject insufficiently privileged requests with 403 "Forbidden".
 * If an LRS does not have any additional information about an Agent to return, the LRS MUST still return a Person when queried, but that Person Object will only include the information associated with the requested Agent.

+__Note:__ This means that if a request is made for an Agent which the LRS has no prior knowledge of, it will still return a Person object containing the information about the Agent it received in the request.

 ###### Person Properties